 The food with the highest sugar content per typical serving is Beets, pickled, canned, solids and liquids which contains 30.85 g in 1 cup slices (or 227 g).
 The precentage of the recommended daily value for this serving is 34 %.
 For this serving the Calories content is 147.55 kcal, the Protein content is 1.82 g, the Fat content is 0.18 g and the Carbohydrate content is 36.96 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing sugar which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods rich in sugar.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods with sugar.